denizumutdereli/erc-cheat-sheet/README.md

-# ERC Standards & Proposals Cheat-Sheets
+# ERC Standards & Proposals Cheat-Sheet

 1. ERC-20: Defines a standard interface for fungible tokens on Ethereum.
 2. ERC-721: Establishes a standard for non-fungible tokens (NFTs) on Ethereum.